 Buddhist Councils (sangayama)

-Buddhist Councils (sangayamas) have been held periodically through the centuries from the time of the Buddha’s Parinibbana.
-Their purpose is to rehearse (Sangayama means Rehearsal) and to ensure the continuity of the Buddha’s teachings in their pristine purity; and to ensure that no additions, deletions, alterations, or any other changes have been made by any of the five countries to their own copies of the Theravada Pali Buddhist Canon.
+Buddhist Councils (sangayamas) have been held periodically through the centuries Since the Buddha’s Parinibbana [passing away] Buddhist Councils (sangayamas) have been held periodically through the centuries to rehearse The Theravada Buddhist Pali Canon (Sangayama means Rehearsal) and to ensure the continuity of the Buddha’s teachings in their original form and that no additions, deletions, alterations, or any other changes have been made by any of the five Theravada Buddhist countries [Burma [Myanmar], Cambodia, Laos, Sri Lanka and Thailand] to their country’s copies of the Pali Canon.

 The Buddha Jayanthi 1956 and The Sixth Buddhist Council (sangayama) 1954-1956

 The sixth Buddhist Council (sangayama) was held in Rangoon, Burma [Myanmar], under the patronage of the Burmese [Myanmar] government to coincide with the Buddha Jayanthi 1956.